dba-fsqc/SingularModes.jl/docs/src/index.md

 # SingularModes.jl

-Software package written in [Julia](https://julialang.org) for the propagation of transverse laser modes through turbulent media.
+Software package written in [Julia](https://julialang.org) for the propagation of transverse laser modes through turbulent media with particular focus on singular modes.
+By construction, singular modes are the optimal communication modes which are obtained via a singular value decomposition of a given channel's transmission matrix.

+## Project status
+This package emerged from a PhD project and is based on the following publications:

+- Bachmann, D., Isoard, M., Shatokhin, V. N., Sorelli, G., Treps, N., and Buchleitner, A. (2023).
+Highly Transmitting Modes of Light in Dynamic Atmospheric Turbulence. *Physical Review Letters*, **130**(7):073801.
+[10.1103/physrevlett.130.073801](https://doi.org/10.1103/PhysRevLett.130.073801).

+- Bachmann, D., Klug, A., Isoard, M., Shatokhin, V. N., Sorelli, G., Buchleitner, A., and Forbes, A. (2024).
+Universal Crosstalk of Twisted Light in Random Media. *Physical Review Letters,* **132**(6):063801.
+[10.1103/physrevlett.132.063801](https://doi.org/10.1103/physrevlett.132.063801).

+- Bachmann, D., Isoard, M., Shatokhin, V. N., Sorelli, G., and Buchleitner, A. (2025).
+Accurate Zernike-corrected phase screens for arbitrary power spectra. *Optical Engineering,* **64**(5):058102.
+[10.1117/1.OE.64.5.058102](https://doi.org/10.1117/1.OE.64.5.058102).

 ## Installation